Mykonos New Port vs Old Port: Which One You Need

 Is there a bus to the ferry port?

-Yes — KTEL buses run from the Fabrika station and Old Port area to the New Port at Tourlos.
+Yes — KTEL buses run from the Old Port (North Station) area to the New Port at Tourlos, though the network was reorganised for 2026, so check current stops.
 The Sea Bus passenger boat is often faster if you're already near the Old Port.
 Luggage space on buses is limited in peak season.

 Can you walk to the New Port?